-The module is divided into three thematic areas, each focusing on specific concepts and themes related to multiculturalism and multicultural dynamics:

-I. Multiculturalism in the light of theory, policy/politics and practice

-Students will familiarise themselves with the basic theoretical categories needed for an in-depth understanding of multiculturalism: state, citizenship, patriotism, society, culture, ethnic/national identity, stigma, prejudice, tolerance, diversity.
-Policies and practices of multiculturalism will be systemised and critically evaluated redistribution in contemporary welfare regimes will be problematised and their relationship will be discussed in the light of the principle of solidarity.
+The module is divided into three thematic areas, each focusing on specific concepts and themes related to multiculturalism and multicultural dynamics: I. Multiculturalism in the light of theory, policy/politics and practice Students will familiarise themselves with the basic theoretical categories needed for an in-depth understanding of multiculturalism: state, citizenship, patriotism, society, culture, ethnic/national identity, stigma, prejudice, tolerance, diversity.
+Policies and practices of multiculturalism will be systemised and critically evaluated.